Jamie-Morr/SEM-Group/use-cases/use-case-5.md

-# USE CASE: 5 Produce a Report on the world population of capital cities from largest to smallest
+# USE CASE: 5 Produce a Report on the World Population of Capital Cities from Largest to Smallest

 ## CHARACTERISTIC INFORMATION